Christianity in Roman Britain: 2nd and 3rd centuries

+According to Pseudo-Hippolytus and St. Dorotheus of Tyre, the first bishop in Britain was Aristobulus of Britannia.

-Precisely when Christianity arrived in Roman Britain is not known.
-The province experienced a constant influx of people from across the empire, some of whom were possibly Christians.
-There is nevertheless a difference between transient Christians who may have arrived in Britain and a settled, Romano-British Christian community.
+Modern scholars, however, do not know precisely when Christianity arrived in Roman Britain.
+The province experienced a constant influx of people from across the empire, some of whom were Christians.
+There is a difference between transient Christians who may have arrived in Britain and a settled, Romano-British Christian community.
 Historian Dorothy Watts suggested that Christianity was perhaps introduced to Britain in the latter part of the 2nd century.

 Around 200, the Carthaginian theologian Tertullian included Britain in a list of places reached by Christianity in his work, Adversus Judaeos.
 His contemporary, the Greek theologian Origen also wrote that Christianity had reached Britain.
 The accuracy of these statements can be questioned given that both writers had a strong rhetorical aspect to their work, which was designed to glorify what was still an illegal and underground religious movement.
 It is nevertheless possible that Tertullian and Origen were basing their statements on some reality.

 Christianity experienced slow and steady growth in the empire during the 3rd century.
 However, the number of British Christians was probably small, and it is unlikely there was any extensive church organisation before the 4th century.
 In the mid-3rd century, there was an intensification of the persecution of Christians, particularly under the Emperors Decius and Valerian.
 These waves of persecution may have impacted the Christian community in Britain.
 It is possible that Saints Alban, Julius and Aaron, three Romano-British martyrs mentioned in early medieval sources, were killed at this time.
 In 260, the Emperor Gallienus issued an edict that decriminalised Christianity, allowing the church to own property as a corporate body.